cvmiller/v6brouter/README.md

 ### Bridging Basics

 Bridging is where a device forwards a packet based on the destination MAC address of the packet.
 A bridge is only useful if it has 2 or more ports.
 In Linux the `brctl` command is used to assign ports (or interfaces) to the kernel-based bridge.
+When using `v6brouter` both ports must be Ethernet (bridging between ethernet and PPPoE is *not* supported).

 ### EtherTypes